hailee steinfeld’s guide to female solidarity | read | i-D

 It's always good to talk...

-"My mom is my world.
+"My mum is my world.
 She's travels with me.
 She's my best friend.
 I don't know what I'd do without her.
-It's so funny because I've had people my age make a lot of comments about how my mom is always with me.
-And it's never really occurred to me that my mom is always with me, it is what it is.
+It's so funny because I've had people my age make a lot of comments about how my mum is always with me.
+And it's never really occurred to me that my mum is always with me, it is what it is.
 She's here because I want her to be here, and I pray that she's never gonna want to wake up and say she's going home, because I can't do it without her.
-I realize how lucky I am to have her.
-Not only as my mom but as my best friend."
+I realise how lucky I am to have her.
+Not only as my mum but as my best friend."

 Work with an all-female team at some point in your life for a super empowering time...